PriyanujBoruah/Sudoku-Solver/README.md

 Total time taken: 110.7524049282074 seconds
 Average time taken: 0.0008665326531222461 seconds
 ```
-This indicates that out of the 1,000,000 generated puzzles (or however many you generated), 128,391 were valid and solvable.
-The total time taken to solve those valid puzzles was approximately 115.38 seconds, and the average solution time per valid puzzle was about 0.0009 seconds.
+This indicates that out of the 1,000,000 generated puzzles, 128391 and 127812 were valid and solvable.
+The average time taken to solve each valid puzzle was approximately 0.00089 and 0.00086 seconds respectively, and the total solution time about 115.38 and 110.75 seconds respectively.